kieutruong-web/my-docs/docs/markdown-basics-02.md

 # Markdown Basics Part 02

 📅 Created: 05‑07‑2025
-🛠️ Last updated: 05‑07‑2025
+🛠️ Last updated: 07‑07‑2025
-🔖 Version: v1.0
+🔖 Version: v1.0.1

 ---

 ## Overview

-In Basics Part 01, we have walked through the basic Markdown elements, now let's take a look at other Markdown elements such as Lists (Unorderd and Ordered Lists), Link, Blockquote and Code block.
+In Basics Part 01, we have walked through the basic Markdown elements, now let's take a look at other Markdown elements such as **Lists (Unorderd and Ordered Lists), Link, Blockquote** and **Code block**.

-## Basic formatting
+## Link and List
 ---
-Below is a **quick reference table** so you can immediately see the Markdown
-*syntax (code snippet)* side‑by‑side with the **rendered result**.
+Below is a **quick reference table** so you can immediately see the *Markdown syntax (code snippet)* side‑by‑side with the **rendered result**.

 | Purpose         | Markdown syntax (`code`) | Rendered            |
 |-----------------|--------------------------|----------------------|